Filling Knot Holes With Polyurethane

 But is polyurethane a good choice for filling knot holes that will tend to be larger and deeper than scratches and small holes?
 Maybe not, no pun intended.

-Most of those we consulted, including bulletin boards on the subject, tell us that an epoxy filler is a better choice.
-A soft epoxy stick that will fit into a heat gun will fill the knot hole fully and easily.
+Most of those we consulted tell us that an epoxy filler is better.
+A soft epoxy stick that will fit into a heat gun will fill the crack or knot hole fully and easily.
 Colored epoxy is an option, also, with black being a popular one.

 A slow-drying epoxy (2 or more days) will allow any bubbles that have formed to rise to the surface and disappear.
 Epoxy resin will do the trick for you and fill the knot hole well and smoothly.